KhronosGroup/Khronosdotorg/api/opencl/resources.md

 # OpenCL Resources

 We believe the true usefulness of OpenCL goes beyond the spec itself; it is an ecosystem of tools, documentation, and resources contributed by the community.
-You are encouraged to [get involved](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/opencl/resources.md) and help maintain an up-to-date list of OpenCL resources.
+You are encouraged to get involved by creating pull requests on [Github](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/opencl/resources.md) to help keep this list of OpenCL resources up-to-date.

 ## Khronos Resources
 * [Homepage](https://www.khronos.org/opencl)